lansuite/lansuite/website/docs/guides/guides-upgrade.md

 Upload all files into a different folder to your server.
 If you executed the previous step already on your server, then obviously nothing to be done at this step.

-### Set system to read-only

-It is recommended to lock your installation and avoid changes during/after the backup.
-This can either be done by either of the following:

-* Lock LanSuite by enabling the corresponding option under "Admin-Page" -> "Common Settings" -> "Lock LanSuite page"
-* Shut down public access to your web server
-* Move index.php to a different location

 ## Upgrade